dcarrith/jquery.mobile.lazyloader/README.md

 }
 ```

-The important pieces of the JSON are the count and the html (if responding with read-made html) or the count and json (if responding with raw JSON).
+The important pieces of the JSON are the count and the html (if responding with ready-made html) or the count and json (if responding with raw JSON).

 The count is used to increment the instance specific count of how many items were "retrieved".